-NOTE: All applicants who are U.S. citizens or permanent residents must apply for need-based financial aid, which requires the Free Application for Federal Student Aid (FAFSA), in order to receive fellowship support through the University.
+NOTE: In order to receive fellowship support through the University, applicants who are U.S. citizens or permanent residents must apply for need-based financial aid, which requires the Free Application for Federal Student Aid (FAFSA), .

 - Why Berkeley?

-First, we have the smartest and most interesting and dedicated graduate students of any program in the country.
+First, we have the smartest and most interesting and dedicated graduate students of any university in the country.
 You will make friends for life here.
-Second, we have the most diverse program in the country, with the widest set of course choices.
-Third, our faculty teaches and conducts cutting-edge research in many different areas.
+Second, we have the most diverse programs in the country, with the widest set of course choices.
+Third, our faculty teach and conduct cutting-edge research in many different areas.
 The product of this year's research is in next year's classes.
 We have opportunities for graduate students to work on research projects.
 This includes work in Bay Area communities as well.
-Fourth, Berkeley is the greatest public graduate university in the world, with more interesting courses, students, faculty, and research projects than anywhere else.
+Fourth, Berkeley is the greatest public graduate university in the world, with more interesting courses, students, faculty and research projects than anywhere else.
 Fifth, best food and coffee, period.
 The San Francisco Bay Area is the nation’s capital of gourmet food and freshly roasted coffee, and Berkeley offers everything from the best cafes and ethnic eateries to world-renowned restaurants.
 If you can’t find it here, it does not exist.
 Sixth, we have the best and friendliest staff in our departments.
-You will never go hungry at Berkeley — for food, friends, or knowledge.
+You will never go hungry at Berkeley — for food, friends or knowledge.